-People that we speak to in our one-on-one career advising often try to make overly specific longer-term plans, and people who make none at all.
+People that we speak to in our one-on-one career advising often try to either make overly specific longer-term plans, or make none at all.
 Both are mistakes.

 We think it’s useful to first make some hypotheses about your longer-term options to get oriented, specifying the global problems and career paths you’d like to work towards.
 But then spend a lot of time looking for concrete next career moves that will take you towards them, as well as other interesting next steps, even if you don’t know where they’ll lead (as we cover in Part 5).

 Why is it a mistake not to have a longer-term plan at all?
 Some of the arguments are just the normal arguments for setting goals — having a vision for what you might achieve helps you spot opportunities and know whether you’re making progress.
 It’s also usually motivating, even if it’s vague.

 You also probably have decades ahead of you in your career, and keeping this in mind can make it easier to change course now.
 A common mistake we see is people undervaluing switching or thinking it’s too late because they’re not taking this long-term perspective.

 And if you’re especially interested in having an impact, we think there are even more reasons to make longer-term plans.